Inside Cattle Track Arts Compound: Scottsdale’s Unique Artist Colony

 There’s a strong sense of community here, and it extends beyond the Cattle Track property line.
 Cattle Track resident artists including fiber artist Chance Phillips, visual artist, furniture maker, and master printer Brent Bond, and pottery artist Mary VanDusen have partnered with the luxury boutique hotel Andaz Scottsdale Resort & Bungalows, located just minutes away from their studios.
 The hotel is thoughtfully outfitted with works from each artist, including unique hanging fiber pieces, handmade furniture items, and colorful stoneware pottery like mugs and serving vessels.

-In keeping with the long-standing spirit of fostering the imagination and work of both creatives and artists, Cattle Track hosts community-focused enrichment programs, like the monthly Cattle Track Talks series, which takes place at 7 p.m. on the second Tuesday of the month through May 2020.
-Similar to the format of a TED talk, these informative conversations draw in crowds from all over looking to hear stories told by craftsmen, writers, musicians and innovators, to name a few.
+In keeping with the long-standing spirit of fostering the imagination and work of both creatives and artists, Cattle Track hosts community-focused enrichment programs several times throughout the year.
+These informative conversations draw in crowds from all over looking to hear stories told by craftsmen, writers, musicians and innovators, to name a few.
 It’s one more way Cattle Track Arts Compound keeps creativity alive in Scottsdale.
+Be sure to check the Cattle Track website for more details.

 Cattle Track Arts Compound is open Tuesday through Saturday, from 10 a.m. to 4 p.m., and can be toured for free by visitors.